 The Reeves are passionate and dedicated to farming with most of their off-farm interests being related to agriculture.

-Peter is chairman of the TB Free Gisborne Committee and is a director of Tauwharepare Farms Ltd. Tauwharepare Farms Ltd is owned by the Gisborne District Council and covers 11,250ha (6500ha effective) and winters 62,000su.
+Peter is the past chairman of the TB Free Gisborne Committee and is a director of Gisborne holdings which operate the commercial assets of the Gisborne district council, which includes Tauwharepare Farms Ltd. and covers 11,250ha (6500ha effective) and winters 62,000su.

 Christine does the administration for the farms and along with daughter Sophie and daughter-in-law Chloe help the boys at busy times on the farm.